Tuckman's stages of group development: Performing

 "With group norms and roles established, group members focus on achieving common goals, often reaching an unexpectedly high level of success."
 By this time, they are motivated and knowledgeable.
 The team members are now competent, autonomous and able to handle the decision-making process without supervision.
 Dissent is expected and allowed as long as it is channelled through means acceptable to the team.

 Supervisors of the team during this phase are almost always participating.
 The team will make most of the necessary decisions.
 Even the most high-performing teams will revert to earlier stages in certain circumstances.
 Many long-standing teams go through these cycles many times as they react to changing circumstances.
 For example, a change in leadership may cause the team to revert to storming as the new people challenge the existing norms and dynamics of the team.

 Further developments

 Adjourning

 In 1977, Tuckman, jointly with Mary Ann Jensen, added a fifth stage to the four stages: adjourning, that involves completing the task and breaking up the team (in some texts referred to as "mourning").
-After being invited by Group and Organizational Studies to publish an update of the model, they revisited the original model and reviewed the literature.
+After being invited by the journal Group and Organizational Studies to publish an update of the model, they revisited the original model and reviewed 22 further studies published after the initial model appeared.
 They concluded that an important step in the small group life cycle was the ultimate separation which occurred at the end of this cycle.
 This final stage involves the disbanding of the team after achieving its goals.
 Members reflect on their accomplishments and experiences, often experiencing mixed emotions.